ncarrillo/xanite/README.md

 - BIOS required (must be obtained from your own Xbox)

 ### Xbox 360
-- Supported formats: iso, xiso, xex, god
+- Supported formats: iso, xex, god
 - XBOX360 system files required (must be obtained from your own console)

 Game availability depends on your device's storage capacity.